Air Conditioner Repair Checklist

 - Turn off power totally at the breaker or outside switch.

 - Get rid of plant waste around the unit.
 Once you’ve gotten rid of larger debris within a two-foot space, you can use a soft brush or vacuum to carefully remove dust from the equipment’s fins.
-Misshapen fins can also affect performance, so you can attempt to correct them with a dinner knife.
+Misshapen fins can also affect performance.

 - Use a hose nozzle to slowly take off dirt on the fins from inside the equipment.
 Don’t get water on the fan motor.